15 Things You Can't Do With a Pacemaker

 • Driving a car, provided that you do not have any symptoms, such as fainting

-If you want to return to exercise and playing sports, be sure to do so only on the advice of your healthcare provider.
+If you want to return to exercise and play sports, be sure to do so only on the advice of your healthcare provider.
+Carry a card with you that indicates you use a pacemaker.

 Can I Drink Alcohol if I Have a Pacemaker?